From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Results: A Skill-Based Leaderboard

 \subsection{The Skill-Based Leaderboard}

 To evaluate models along these dimensions, we construct a skill-based leaderboard from the score matrix~$\ThetaMat$ (model–skill relationships; Fig.~\ref{fig:factor_scores_ours}).
-Unlike traditional task-level leaderboards, which report average performance across benchmarks, this representation ranks models by their underlying skill profiles, offering a more structured view of model abilities. ~\Cref{app:ModelsSkillsAnalysis} analyzes what drives model performance on each skill, revealing that high scores are usually achieved not through scale, but through targeted specialization — via domain-specific data, fine-tuning strategies, or architectural alignment with the task.
-Each factor highlights a distinct pathway to skill-specific strength, shaped by how closely a model’s training regime matches the demands of that latent dimension.
+Unlike traditional task-level leaderboards, which report average performance across benchmarks, this representation ranks models by skill profiles, offering a far more compact, structured view of abilities.